 - Anker USB C Hub Adapter — integrates seamlessly and appears to be an extension of your Mac, making it a truly sleek accessory.
 Includes the basic HDMI, SD, and USB slots (no ethernet).

 - LandingZone 15″ Secure Docking Station — built for the 15″ MacBook Pro from 2012/2013, it’s meant for creating your optimal workstation at a single location.

 A dock for MacBook Pro is definitely going to be most useful if you’re using the latest MacBook Pro and can’t do your normal work without the legacy ports.
 Even if all you need is a USB-A mouse, a dock will be key to running that.

 If you’re on an older MacBook Pro model, there are docks made for Thunderbolt 2 (has a different port and tech than Thunderbolt 3) but they may be less useful since many of the ports you need will be built in.
 On the other hand, if you’re using specialty ports or simply need more than are built in, a dock is still a great choice.

-Buying a Dock for MacBook Pro: What to Look For?
+Buying a Dock for MacBook Pro: What to Look For in 2020?

 For new MacBook Pros, you need a dock that runs on USB-C Thunderbolt 3 both because of the port type and because of the electronic technology it is using.
 Older MacBooks must utilize a Thunderbolt 2 dock, which has a specialty port.
 Purchasing the wrong type dock for your Mac will render it unusable since the two types of ports are not both found and different models of Macs.